pavan485/mongoDB/README.md

 or

-- In the /Mongo-Python directory, run appliaction.py after uncommenting the while true: and time.sleep.
+- In the /MongoDB-Python directory, run appliaction.py after uncommenting the while true: and time.sleep().

 ## File Structure

-    Python-Mongo/
+    MongoDB-Python/
     ├── request_handler.py          ## Contains APIs related to authentication
     ├── config
     | ├── config_catchpoint.yaml    ## Configuration file for Catchpoint